Anusol

 Do not use Anusol past the expiry date printed on the packaging.

-Never throw away Anusol via household or water waste, as this can damage the environment.
-You should take any unwanted or expired medication to your local pharmacy and ask them to dispose them safely on your behalf.
+Never dispose of Anusol via household or water waste, as this can harm the environment.
+You should take any unwanted or expired medication to your local pharmacy and ask them to dispose of it safely on your behalf.

-Always store Anusol out of sight and reach from children and pets.
+Always store Anusol out of sight and out of reach of children and pets.

 Never share your Anusol with anybody else.